-Co-op, in conjunction with Quarry Bay Developments, has proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
-The development proposes five new buildings.
-The tallest building heights are proposed to be approximately 12 storeys (44 metres) and 11 storeys (42 metres).
-A total of 266 residential units are proposed and 13,634 square metres (146,755 square feet) of commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses.
+Co-op, in conjunction with Quarry Bay Developments, proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
+The final development plan proposed four new buildings.
+The tallest building heights are proposed to be approximately 12 storeys (44 metres) and 6 storeys (26.5 metres).
+A total of 249 residential units were proposed and approximately 154,000 square feet commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 686 parking stalls.

-It is the intent of Co-op to develop the site in phases, while keeping the current Co-op store and existing businesses open until each replacement space is built.
+Note: It is Co-op's intent to redevelop the site in phases, keeping the current Co-op store and existing businesses open until each replacement space is built.
 Co-op also intends to keep an adequate level of parking available for customer use during the construction period.

 Below is the area being considered as part of this land use amendment application.

-Below is an image of the development concept.
+Below is an image of the final development concept submitted by the applicant.

 Is the Co-op closing?